-No tender will be received except in a plain sealed envelope, bearing the words "Tender for Cables," but which must not bear any name or mark indicating the sender or any tender.
-R. C. CLOUGH.
-Clerk of the Council.
-Council Offices, Littleborough, Lancs, 31st May, 1945.
+No tender will be received except in a plain scaled envelope, bearing the words "Tender for Cables." but which must not bear any name or mark indicating the sender

-Tenders sealed and endorsed as above, must be received by the undersigned not later than TUESDAY, the 19th June, 1945: The Council do not bind themselves to accept the lowest
+Tenders sealed and endorsed as above, must be received by the undersigned not later than TUESDAY, the 19th June, 1945.
+The Council do not bind themselves to accept the lowest or any tender.